 Perhaps even in the early Love on the Dole, and before her own half-reluctant star persona was formed, Kerr, in tune with the dynamic created with Baxter and Wilson, performed in a way which both drew on and played against expectations of the conventional ‘star’.

 Note 1.
-For this biographical material I have drawn on Michelangelo Capua’s useful and readable biography, Deborah Kerr: a Biography, McFarland & Company, Jefferson, North Carolina, 2010, which draws in turn on the earlier biography by Eric Braun: Deborah Kerr, London: St Martin’s Press, 1978.
+For this biographical material I have drawn on Michelangelo Capua’s useful and readable biography, Deborah Kerr: a Biography, McFarland & Company, Jefferson, North Carolina, 2010, which draws in turn on the earlier biography by Eric Braun: Deborah Kerr, London: St Martin’s Press, 1978, as well as on Braun himself.
 This material refers particularly to Capua’s book in a Kindle edition, locations 34 to199.

 Note 2.
 From a brief article pasted into Greenwood’s Newspaper Clippings book (volume 1) at the Walter Greenwood Collection, University of Salford Archives (WGC/3/2, p.
 34).
 The brief article was published on 7/5/1941.
 Clippings on the same page offer similar versions of the story – either Greenwood or the studio might have been the source.

 Note 3.
 Capua, Deborah Kerr – A Biography, kindle edition, location 189, citing Matthew Thornton, Jessie Matthews, London: Hart-Davis and MacGibbon, 1974, p.
-156. The second quotation is from Geoff Brown (with Tony Aldgate), The Common Touch – the Films of John Baxter, London, National Film theatre Dossier, no.5, BFI, 1989. p.
+156, and drawing also on Braun’s conversations with Thornton, quoted in Deborah Kerr, p.55.
+The second quotation is from Geoff Brown (with Tony Aldgate), The Common Touch – the Films of John Baxter, London, National Film theatre Dossier, no.5, BFI, 1989. p.
 79. Jessie Matthews was herself, like Gracie Fields, from a pretty poor background, which might have given her some empathy with the part of Sally.
 However, she also had a well-developed star persona which tended to be imported into any role she played.
 For an introduction to her career, see Jessie Matthews – Wikipedia .

 Note 4.
 For more about Gracie Fields see Walter Greenwood and Gracie Fields – Walter Greenwood: Not Just Love on the Dole, and for the history of why the film was not made till 1941, see The Film of Love on the Dole (1941) – Walter Greenwood: Not Just Love on the Dole.